FAQs | Terms and Conditions | Postal Entries

 How can I buy a ticket?

 The first rule of Passport: Back to Our Roots is…THERE ARE NO TICKETS.
-We’re asking you to support your favourite venues by making a £5 minimum donation to the campaign.
-Participating artists and venues will be announced in blocks – you can find details on our Crowdfunder page here.
+We’re asking you to support your favourite venues by making a £5 minimum donation to the campaign, via our Crowdfunder page.

-Everyone who donates will be entered into a prize draw to win entry for themselves and a friend.
+Everyone who donated was entered into a prize draw to win entry for themselves and a friend.
 No tickets means NO TOUTS!
 Winners will need to bring photo ID – such as their passport – in order to gain entry.

 Gigs will be announced in blocks.
 Visit our Crowdfunder page to see more.

 Can I donate without entering the prize draw?